 Who This Has Affected So Far

-- Antonov aircraft has reported being affected.
+- Antonov aircraft is reported to be affected.

 - Pharmaceutical company Merck says they have systems affected.

-- Law firm DLA Piper was hit.
+- Law firm DLA Piper became a hit.

 The list is long and growing; the above just a snapshot.